-As I continued to visit the area shooting roll after roll of film my understanding of the geological features and the intricate typography of the land increased, my emotional and spiritual connection with the place intensified and my resolve to work on the project grew.

-After a visit with a local Maori friend of mine, Peter Carter, he was so emotionally moved by sensing the Maori sprits of the place, it inspired him to research and write of the Maori historical connections with this sacred place.
-Peter was frightened of falling from any height, and so negotiated the shore line at the lowest possible level in the most precarious manner with waves and spray constantly washing over his yellow ministry of works rain coat.
-I feared for his life but he insisted he was under the protection of Tangaroa the mythological Maori god of the ocean, and his faith played out.
+As I continued to visit the area shooting roll after roll of film my understanding of the geological features and the intricate typography of the land increased, my emotional and spiritual connection with the place intensified and my significant formations were really at risk.
+So, after work- After a visit with a local Maori friend of mine, Peter Carter, ing on the environmental issues of the Clutha River dam he was so emotionally moved by sensing the Maori sprits at Clyde in the Last River Song series of 1983 and 84, in of the place, it inspired him to research and write of the 1985 I began working on Secrets of the Forgotten Tapu.
+I Maori historical connections with this sacred place.
+Peter walked, climbed and scrambled out and over any acces- was frightened of falling from any height, and so negotisible aspect of the headland taking photographs almost ated the shore line at the lowest possible level in the most every week for a year.
+The result was an archive of about precarious manner with waves and spray constantly wash-100 - 35mm films - and about 3,500 photographs to create ing over his yellow ministry of works rain coat.
+I feared the "Tapu" works from.
+During these photographic expedi- for his life but he insisted he was under the protection of tions, I would often be accompanied by artists and others Tangaroa the mythological Maori god of the ocean, and on the upper slopes of the headland.
+While we found nothing rare or unusual, we did find a rare association of The urgency to photograph aspects of the headland be-plants and concluded that many of the seeds had been